confidential-computing/governance/SIGs/GRC/publications/Verifier_Governance.md

    5. For multi-tenant Verifiers, imposing throttling, quotas, or other similar measures on individual Tenants to avoid noisy neighbor issues

 3. Protect Verifier assets, as well as Evidence and Attestation Results; this entails:
    1. Protect Verifier Tenant policies
       1. Confidentiality SHOULD **\[c, e\]** be required
       2. Integrity MUST be maintained
    2. Appropriate lifecycle management of Verifier Tenant signing and encryption keys, as well as a tamper-proof auditable change log MUST be maintained
-      1. Verifier Tenants SHOULD **\[d\]** be allowed to bring their own keys for signing issued credentials and protecting sensitive Verifier Tenant policies and logs at-rest
+      1. Verifier Tenants SHOULD **\[d\]** be allowed to bring their own keys for signing Attestation Results and protecting sensitive Verifier Tenant policies and logs at-rest
       2. Keys SHOULD **\[d\]** be rotated with some periodicity and MUST be rotated in case of suspected or actual compromise (**\[4\]**, **\[5\]**, **\[6\]**)
-   3. Confidentiality protections SHOULD **\[c\]** apply to Evidence and Attestation Results
+   3. Confidentiality protections SHOULD **\[c\]** apply to Evidence, Reference Values, Endorsements, and Attestation Results
    4. Isolation from Verifier Service, especially in multi-tenant environments, SHOULD **\[e\]** be achieved
    5. Peer tenant isolation MUST be achieved for a multi-tenant Verifier
    6. Additional protections related to issues mentioned in the Privacy Considerations section of **\[1\]** MAY apply